helloaino/helloaino.github.io/cmdline_course.md

 ## Final Project

 Making this assignment I learned to use Jekyll and Github Pages to a basic degree.
 I also learned to write Markdown files.
 It was fun to use Overleaf again, too, but I needed to allow my data to be processed in the USA to be allowed to log in, and it also had it's own generative AI bot function, which I do not want to use.
+Learning Markdown has been really fun and easy, though.

+### Here's a list of things I learned throughout the course that I know a little bit about now but don't grap 100%:
+- syntax of sed
+- gem files
+- operating nano
+- where things go if I install them in Ubuntu
+- Puhti